Viewing, Editing and Printing Images

 seaside or lakeside scenes.
 The blue of the water is clearly recorded.

-- High-speed Shutter:
+- High-Speed Shutter:

-For shooting moving subjects in bright places.
+For shooting moving subjects outdoors or in other bright places.

 For shooting far away images.